Erlemar/dswok/General ML/AB Tests.md

 ### Novelty and primacy

-- Novelty: users react to change itself; treatment effect inflates for days to weeks, then fades.
+- Novelty: users react to the change itself; treatment effect inflates for days to weeks, then fades.
 - Primacy (also called change aversion): users are slower to engage with unfamiliar interfaces; treatment looks flat or negative initially, then improves.

 Plotting the treatment effect over time distinguishes a steady-state lift from a transient; major launches often run long enough to observe both phases.